Dennis Felton

-Dennis Alan Felton (born June 21, 1963) is an American basketball coach who is the associate head coach at George Mason University.
-His previous tenure was as an assistant coach at Fordham University.
+Dennis Alan Felton (born June 21, 1963) is an American basketball coach who is an assistant coach at Providence College.
+His previous positions included a stint as the associate head coach at George Mason University under then-head coach Kim English, and an assistant role at Fordham University.
 He is also the former head men's basketball coach at the University of Georgia, Western Kentucky University, and Cleveland State, and also served as a player personnel assistant for the National Basketball Association's San Antonio Spurs.

 Felton was born in Tokyo, Japan and spent his early years living in and visiting a variety of locales around the world, due to his father's career in the United States Air Force.
 His family eventually moved to Clinton, Maryland, a suburban town in the Washington, D.C., area, a short distance from Andrews Air Force Base.
 Felton graduated from Surrattsville High School in 1981 and went on to Prince George's Community College.
 He completed his athletic and academic careers at Howard University in 1985, where he was a Mid-Eastern Athletic Conference All-Academic selection.